Car Accident Statistics in New Mexico

 Unsurprisingly, Doña Ana, Bernalillo, and Santa Fe counties have the highest number of crashes.
-But Bernalillo also has the most significant number of car accidents involving alcohol.
+But Bernalillo also has the most significant number of accidents involving drunk drivers.
 McKinley and Taos counties also had rates of at least 10 alcohol-involved crashes per 100 million vehicle miles traveled.

 Common Injuries Seen in New Mexico Car Accidents

 In 2018, there were more than 350 fatal motor vehicle accidents, but more than 13,500 collisions produced severe injuries.
 Being fortunate enough to survive the accident doesn’t mean you make it out unscathed.